mysterious-coding/base_entranced/README.md

 1 = if a spectator sends a duplicate chat message within 3 seconds of the original one, it will not be seen by players who are in-game

+NOTE: As of 11/28/2015, this might be bugged.
+Advised to set this to 0 for now.

 ####`/g_sexyDisruptor`
 0 = lethal sniper shots with full charge (1.5 seconds or more) cause incineration effect (fixed default JK3 setting, which was bugged)